Roy123456-rag/Roy123456-rag/logbook.md

 ## Week 2 - Don't Get Zapped
 This lesson introduced us to many of the physical electronic elements and the associated roles that they play in circuits.
 ## Week 3 - What is Arduino?
+In this lesson, we have learned Arduino, which is a convenient and flexible open source electronic prototype platform.
+Contains hardware (various models of Arduino boards) and software (Arduino IDE).
+Developed by a European development team in the winter of 2005.
+Its members include Massimo Banzi, David Cuartielles, Tom Igoe, Gianluca Martino, David Mellis and Nicholas Zambetti.
+[1]
+It is built on the open source simple I/O interface Edition and has a Processing/Wiring development environment using languages like Java and C. It mainly consists of two parts: the hardware part is an Arduino circuit board that can be used for circuit connection; The other is the Arduino IDE, the program development environment on your computer.
+Arduino uses various sensors to sense the environment and controls lights, motors, and other devices to feedback and influence the environment.
+The microcontroller on the board can be programmed by the Arduino programming language, compiled into binary files, and burned into the microcontroller.
+An Arduino-based project can include Arduino and other software running on a PC that communicates with each other (Flash, Processing, MaxMSP, for example).

 ## Week 4 - Arduino but Better.
 int ledPin1 = 13;
 int ledPin2 = 12;